 • Bring water to a boil, then reduce heat to medium high, and simmer for about 15 minutes, or until a fork easily pierces the potato.

-• Drain the water, add the butter, and beat on high with a hand mixer until the potatoes have been broken up.
+• Drain the water, add 2 tbsp unsalted butter, and beat on high with a hand mixer until the potatoes have been broken up.

-• Add milk, a little at a time, and continue to whip until you get a smooth fluffy mixture.
-Taste for season and add more salt if needed.
+• Add 1/3 cup milk, a little at a time, and continue to whip until you get a smooth fluffy mixture.
+Season with kosher salt and freshly ground black pepper.

 • Transfer to serving dish, top with a dollop of butter and a few chopped flakes of parsley.